secretstartups/handbook/eba/ceo-scheduling/index.html.md

 ### Prep Calls for Customer/Prospect Meetings
 1. Prep calls for Sales meeting should be scheduled for 10 minutes by default.
 An [Internal Customer Briefing Document](https://docs.google.com/document/d/122w2WK3wqC87Ul4VjkP290Lkj34xAUwv8hy9r1EEqio/edit?usp=sharing) and an [External Collaboration Doc](https://docs.google.com/document/d/18Ds04BicQCZ5J7gKU0K4AA-iq0l9YMRTLLsPBjlUJto/edit#heading=h.1cyxs0j01dk1) is preferably provided by the Sales team member at the time of requesting the meeting with the CEO, however is not required until the prep call if the meeting logistics require it be booked quickly with the customer.
 1. The account team including a Solutions Architect or Product Manager should always be included on the invite for both the prep meeting and the external meeting with the customer or prospect.
 1. A draft email for the CEO to send should be made available in advance of the call.
-Any updates to it should be made immediately after, so the EBA to the CEO can quickly stage to send (within one business day of the meeting occuring).
+Any updates to it should be made immediately after, so the EBA to the CEO can quickly stage to send (within one business day of the meeting occurring).

 ### Calendar blurb for External Meetings with the CEO